RaphiMC/MinecraftAuth/README.md

     }
 });

-// Request the Minecraft token System.out.println("Access token: " + authManager.getMinecraftToken().getUpToDate().getToken());
+// Request the Minecraft token (This is going to trigger the change listener, so its not necessary to save after this) System.out.println("Access token: " + authManager.getMinecraftToken().getUpToDate().getToken());

 // The file "tokens.json" now contains all the necessary tokens to restore and use the auth manager later